 With all of this legislation—surveillance and extremism stuff—we aren’t dealing with a censure motion at the students union weekly meeting.
 We aren’t even dealing with a rap on the knuckles, a written warning, or the threat of expulsion from the vice-chancellor.
 We’re dealing with criminal offences, which could lead to a criminal record and time in prison.
-All for speaking, writing, reading for sharing.
+All for speaking, writing, reading and sharing.

 And the government expects your university lecturers to be complicit in this squeeze on thought.
 If anything negates the idea that a university is a ‘safe space’, it’s the idea that your lecturer is legally compelled to report you to the police if they see or hear anything that they think is suspicious.